Supported internships are aimed at young people with a learning disability, aged 18 to 24

 The internship is based mainly with an employer and usually lasts a year, the aim is that you will move into employment.

-A supported internship is a new type of learning that is made up of an unpaid work placement of at least six months and study that, where possible, leads to a relevant qualification and includes the chance for you to improve your English and maths.
+A supported internship is learning that is made up of an unpaid work placement of at least six months and study that, where possible, leads to a relevant qualification and includes the chance to improve your English and maths.

-The Kirklees programme is over three days, with learners spending one day in Kirklees College and two days on placement with an employer.
+Kirklees College runs supported internships, which include job coach support from Kirklees Council's REAL Employment.
+The internships are over three days, with learners spending one day in Kirklees College and two days on placement with an employer.
 During the first six weeks of the programme, students will be college-based doing a range of work-based activities, including developing work-related skills and possibly doing some volunteering in the community.
 Support will be based on individual need in college and/or at the work placement.
-The college work placement co-ordinator will find the placement, liaise with employers and monitor the student's progress while on placement.
+The college work placement co-ordinator will find the placement, and work with employers to check the student's progress while on placement.

 All learners will: